douglasgreen/outlines/computing/artificial_intelligence/artificial_intelligence.md

 ## AI in Everyday Life

 Artificial Intelligence (AI) has become an integral part of everyday life, significantly impacting both society and personal experiences in various ways.
-Here\'s a breakdown of its common applications and impact:
+Here's a breakdown of its common applications and impact:

 ### Common Applications of AI in Daily Scenarios